agnostikas/api-next/README.md

 ## What's new

-* Every feature is now on separate Lambda and using DynamoDB as a database, because dealing with JSON on S3 was cumbersome with complex data structures.
+* Every feature is now on separate Lambda and using DynamoDB as a database, because dealing with JSON on S3 was more cumbersome with complex data structures.
 * Codebase is greatly reduced.
 * Paswordless sign in, sign up, this allowed to remove password reset endpoint.
 * Account confirmation step is now just sign up.